edavis10/redmine_logo/README.txt

-There are three version of vector images in this project.
+There are three versions of vector images in this project.

 * ai - Adobe Illustrator format
 * pdf - Adobe Reader format